SrPhilippe/SHELF/3D-printer/index.md

 - Good to use silicon spacers for the bed
 - Buy good Bed clips
 - Fusion 360
+- Reducing the outer shell wall speed in low-cost printers
+- Replace the nozzle when it gets worn out
+- Add a belt tensioner if it doesn't come stock with them

 ## Scott Yu-Jan  printer settings